-NUR 301 - Foundations of Professional Nursing Practice
+NUR 301 - Foundations of Professional Nursing Practice 3 semester credit hours

 The focus of this course is for the BSN student to incorporate a variety of concepts into their professional development.
 This course will focus on policy and politics, trans-cultural nursing, legal and ethical concepts, key nursing theories, and the value of life-long learning.